 The key must not be used for any function other than those described in the handbook (removing the cap from a bottle, etc.).

-Note: if a door is not opened within approximately 2 minutes of the door being unlocked by the remote control, the doors will lock again automatically.
+NB: If a door is not opened within approximately 2 seconds of the door being unlocked by remote control, the doors will lock again automatically.